 Busy = disorganised, and/or lacking the availability/time/capacity/cost to perform at the required standard.
 For this reason, we avoid using the word at all costs and/or being drawn into situations where the word might be used.
-The industry is saturated by disorganised people who use the word 'busy' as a polite way of withdrawing interest, such that the word has become a meaningless excuse for inefficiency.
+The industry is saturated by disorganised people who use the word 'busy' as a polite substitution for diminished interest, such that the word has become a meaningless excuse for inefficiency.
 If we are not interested, we will say so, and provide reasons if necessary.

 Too often, we hear business intermediaries using the term as an excuse for not doing something, withholding information and/or withdrawing interest.
 This implies that they have let themselves become drawn into a situation where they have either over-promised or under-delivered.
 This is a symptom from a lack of communication and accountability.

 We've seen it occur many times that musicians put themselves forward for auditions and positions in productions but then end up over-compromising themselves and others through their lack of self-regulation, accountability and communication.
 This means that they have received offers elsewhere and not notified stakeholders in advance so as to effectively manage expectations and avoid a conflict of interest situation (unhappy client situation).